NewcastleRSE/rse-team-website/_team/becky-osselton.md

         - game style application to measure user recognition of different languages

 ---
 Becky is a full stack web developer with many years of experience working in both the public and private sector.
-She currently manages the Web and Mobile team.
+She graduated with an MSc in Computing Science in 1999 from Newcastle University.
+She joined the RSE team in 2019 and manages the Web and Mobile team.

 Becky was previously employed with the NHS developing a healthcare application to modernise clinical practice for the Newcastle upon Tyne Hospitals NHS Foundation Trust.

-Becky is a Software Carpentries instructor and is teaching as part of the Institute of Coding programme.
+Becky continues with work closely with NHS Trusts on various projects.
 She is interested in inspiring young people and women to engage and seek careers in the technology sector.